Lime5005/Notes/NodeJS/mvc/mvc_basics.md

 ### Helper for store data
 - Create a reusable callback function in `product.js`: `getProductFromFile`, so the code is slimmer.
 > Conclude a logic that has been used by both functions: `save()` and `fetchAll()`, grab it out from them, and then re-use it inside.

+### Adding more features for MVC
+- Divide the logic into 2 parts: admin and shop in controllers. 资源整合
+- Add router links for different routes in navigation, add `ejs` pages.
+- Test these pages, and add product to see if they render correctly.
+- The products need more properties: `title`, `imageUrl`, `price`, `description`.
+> To pass numbers as float type in HTML input, use `step="0.01"`.
+> For admin to edit and delete:
+> How to add dynamic data, ex, product id to the route for admin?
+> Use `:id`, ex, `router.get('/products/:productId', shopController.getProduct)`.